eye-division/susanmoxley/_posts/2018-07-06-children--social-work-act---a-landscape-of-challenge--opportunity.md

 And what of 'Co Production'?
 A tenet of the brave new world ushered in by the Children & Families Act (2014) for those with SEND, which pivots on collaborative, person-centered decision-making between agencies, their representatives in the field and families.
 In itself, not a funding mechanism but certainly, a influencer in what money comes out of Government, where it goes and what it is purported to be used for.

-This saw the announcement by [NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding) and DfE of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding arrangements outlined in the C&SW Act.
-Local CSBs are to be 'retired' and fresh statutory impetus will fall on the the multi-agency effort of Police, LAs & Health.
+This saw the announcement by **[NCB](https://www.ncb.org.uk/news-opinion/news-highlights/ncb-lead-development-new-approaches-safeguarding)** and **[DfE](https://www.gov.uk/government/publications/working-together-to-safeguard-children--2)** of a national pilot, to be tested in the regions, of the long awaited re-structure of local Safeguarding arrangements outlined in the C&SW Act.
+Local Children's Safeguarding Boards are to be 'retired'.
+Fresh statutory impetus will fall on the a single 'multi-agency' effort of Police, LAs & Health.

 So new multi-agency agreements, will be key.
 But more than that, collaborative working, will be paramount in pulling this off successfully.